perryzheng/codepath-rottentomatoes/README.md

 * Customize the navigation bar
 * Add a tab bar for Box Office and DVD.
 * Add a search bar.

-Notes: Spent a lot of time on focussing on UX
-1. When a user scrolls up the search bar and the tabs hide away.
-They dont happen immediately but rather when I know that the user is in browsing mode and does not need the search bar.
-2. User clicks on the full poster image, he/she gets to see uninterrupted full screen view of the poster.